 Remote-handled (RH) TRU mixed waste containers include RH-TRU 72-B Canisters, which are received at the WIPP facility loaded singly in an RH-TRU 72-B cask; Facility Canisters, which are used to configure 55-gal (208-L) drums for emplacement; shielded containers, which are received in HalfPACTs; and 55-gal (208-L) drums, which are received in a CNS 10-160B cask.
 The RH TRU mixed waste containers are constructed of steel.
+The shielded container is constructed with approximately one inch of lead shielding on the sides and approximately three inches of steel on the top and bottom of the container and is used to emplace RH TRU mixed waste; however, the shielding allows it to be managed and stored in accordance with CH TRU mixed waste handling practices.
 A summary description of each RH TRU mixed waste container type is provided in Table A1-1, and the containers are illustrated in Figures M-9 through M-11.
 The maximum loaded, or gross, weights of these containers are listed in Tables A1-2 and A1-3.